plancksecurity/foundation-planckCoreV3/doc/build-debian.md

 Note: Everything PLATFORM_OVERRIDE-related is currenty outdated.
 Do not rely on the documentation here!

+Note: Everything Makefile.conf-related is currenty outdated.
+Do not rely on the documentation here!

 For an explanation of the mechanics of `PLATFORM_OVERRIDE`, see the inline comments in `Makefile.conf`.
 In this guide, the platform-specific configuration will be called `local`.
 The installation directory will be a subdirectory of the repository.